-DIGITAL FILES: are PNG files.
-PNG have the ability to display transparent backgrounds designed to transfer images on the internet but with programs like Photoshop, Photoshop Elements, Photopea (free), PaintShop Pro.
-Digital Scrapbook kit are delivered as png files.
+DIGITAL FILES: PNG files.
+PNGs have the ability to display transparent backgrounds designed to transfer images on the internet but with programs like Photoshop, Photoshop Elements, Photopea (free), PaintShop Pro.
+Digital Scrapbook kits are delivered as png files.
 Benefits: Change size, change colors, no need to cut, less mess.

-ZIP FILES: Digital PNG files and some large PDF files are delivered inside zip files to make them smaller and fast downloads.
+ZIP FILES: Digital PNG files and some large PDF files are delivered inside zip files to make them smaller and faster downloads.
 Most computers automatically open zip files by clicking the file.
-If yours does not you can download the free Winzip.
+If yours does not, you can download the free Winzip.

 Creating a Dex Card Digitally with Photopea